clwg/WinNetworkProcessMonitor/README.md

 # Windows Network Process Monitor

-.NET 6 Event Tracing based network process monitor for Windows based systems.
+Network process monitor for Windows systems using .net 6 and event tracing.

-- Monitors TCP, UDP and DNS traffic on a Windows system.
+- Monitors outbound TCP, UDP and DNS traffic on a Windows system.
 - Enumerates underlying process information (file path, md5, sha1, sha256)
-- Logs results to Windows eventlog with a json payload.
+- Provides alerting from ip rule sets
-- Lightweight with internal caching mechanisms to minimize system resource utilization.
+- Logs results to Windows eventlog with a json eventdata payload

-Fundementally the application attempts to answer the first question when a security observation is made on the wire - primarily what caused this traffic to occur.
+- Lightweight with internal caching mechanisms to minimize system resource utilization

 ## Quickstart
 Extract the zip file to the directory you wish to run the service from and execute install_service.bat from a command prompt.

-Alternatively you can install the service normally with sc.exe
+Alternatively you can install the service normally with sc.exe and a administrative terminal

 ```
 C:\windows\system32\sc.exe create "NetworkProcessMonitor" binpath="C:\path\to\WinNetworkProcessMonitor.exe" start=auto